zazawertuy/Moral-ties/README.md

-# Moral ties
+# Social networks, norm-enforcing ties and cooperation
-Code for the article "The strength of moral ties".
+Code for the article "Social networks, norm-enforcing ties and cooperation".

 # Abstract
-We study cooperation and group pressure on social networks by introducing a new concept termed moral ties.
-By combining network characteristics and agents’ actions, direct and indirect moral ties extend and refine the concept of social ties and the role of cohesiveness as drivers of group pressure and cooperation.
-The results show that a strong commitment by agents with collective interests or a high degree of polarization minimizes the effect of indirect moral ties on cooperation.
-We demonstrate that an increase in indirect moral ties does not necessarily lead to a decrease in the critical mass of compliers for supporting cooperation.
-We demonstrate that informal policies are more efficient in promoting cooperation than formal policies are when the expected strength of direct moral ties is at least twice the value of the expected group cohesiveness of the network.
-Otherwise, formal policies are more efficient.
+We study cooperation and group pressure on social networks by introducing a new concept termed norm-enforcing ties.
+By combining network characteristics and agents’ actions, direct and indirect norm-enforcing ties extend and refine the concept of social ties and the role of cohesiveness as drivers of group pressure and cooperation.
+The results show that a strong commitment by agents with collective interests or a high degree of confrontation minimizes the effect of indirect norm-enforcing ties on cooperation.
+The results show that an increase in indirect norm-enforcing ties does not necessarily lead to a decrease in the critical mass of compliers for supporting cooperation.
+We demonstrate that network-orientated policies are more efficient in promoting cooperation than standard economic policy instruments when the expected strength of direct norm-enforcing ties is at least twice the value of the expected group cohesiveness of the network.
+Otherwise, economic policy instruments are more efficient.

-Keywords: Cooperation; Social networks; Group polarization; Moral motivation; Social dilemma; Social norms.
+Keywords: Social norms; social network; cooperation; social dilemma, network-orientated policies.

-JEL classification: D62; D63; D74; D91; H00.
+JEL classification: D85; D91.

 # Code